 Who can resist a cup of hot chocolate on a cold winter day?
 I certainly can’t!
 It is one of my favorite winter treats.
 In these days of instant gratification it is hard to come by a cup of hot chocolate that isn’t made from a powder, so when I found this recipe in an old cookbook I decided to give it a try.
 It takes a little longer to make, but it is well worth the effort.
 The flavor is rich and frothy.
 Just the way hot chocolate should be.

-Reduce the heat and add the milk.
-Add more sugar if needed to sweeten to taste and then heat through.
+- Reduce the heat and add the milk and more sugar, if needed to sweeten to taste.
+Heat through.

 - Remove from the stove and stir in the vanilla.
 Whip with a hand beater until frothy.

 - Add a dash of cinnamon to the bottom of the cup before pouring in the hot chocolate.